The Incredible Benefits of Sumac for Blood Sugar Control

-What’s surprising about this powder is its ability to affect your health in many positive ways.
-What’s more, studies suggest using sumac for blood sugar control in people with type 2 diabetes.
+What’s surprising about this powder is its ability to affect our health in many positive ways.
+Studies suggest even using it for blood sugar control.

 The deep red berries from the sumac bush are dried and grounded into an edible powder that’s added to many dishes for a tangy, lemony flavor.
-This spice is popular in the Mediterranean and Middle Eastern cuisine, but you can also find it in your local grocery store among other spices and herbs.
+This spice is popular in the Mediterranean and Middle Eastern cuisine, but we can also find it in our local grocery store among other spices and herbs.

 There’s a difference between the poisonous and edible sumac plant.
 In fact, there are around 250 varieties in the world.
 The edible variety has deep red color berries which are attached to upright stalks.